 Upon earning the initial 65% interest and within 60 days of such date, Aztec will have the right to elect and acquire the remaining 35% interest (the "Second Option") by completing a preliminary economic assessment report ("Scoping Study") by the fifth anniversary date (July 25, 2020), paying US\$5.00 per gold or gold equivalent ounce of estimated recoverable, payable gold or gold equivalent ounce of the contained metal for the measured, indicated and inferred resources based on the Scoping Study.
 On acquisition by Aztec of 100% interest, Kootenay will receive a 2.5% net smelter royalty.
 If Aztec decide not to exercise the Second Option, a joint venture will be formed to develop the project.
 Effective September 30, 2016, the obligations of the option agreement were assigned to Aztec Minerals Corp. from Aztec.
-Subsequent to the six months ended June 30, 2019, the Company received notice of Aztec of their intention to enter into a joint venture agreement.
+During the three months ended September 30, 2019, the Company received notice of Aztec of their intention to enter into a joint venture agreement having met the obligations of the agreement including spending US\$1.5 million in exploration expenditures.